DropSnorz/OwlPlug/README.md

 ```
 The first command will generate an executable binary `/target/owlplug-*.jar`.
 In order to use GoogleDrive repositories, you have to fill OAuth2 client id and secret in `credentials.properties`.
 Check Prerequisites from [Google OAuth2 Documentation](https://developers.google.com/identity/protocols/OAuth2InstalledApp#prerequisites)

-As JavaFx as been decoupled from JDK 11, a compatible version is maitained on `java-11` branch.
+As JavaFx as been decoupled from JDK 11, an (outdated) compatible version is maitained on `java-11` branch.

 # Roadmap